Valkyrie: Merseburg Incantation, fetters, , and norns

 Escape from the fetters, flee from the enemies.

 The Idisi mentioned in the incantation are generally considered to be valkyries.
 Rudolf Simek says that "these Idisi are obviously a kind of valkyrie, as these also have the power to hamper enemies in Norse mythology" and points to a connection with the valkyrie name Herfjötur (Old Norse "army-fetter").
 Hilda R. Davidson compares the incantation to the Old English Wið færstice charm and theorises a similar role for them both.

 Simek says that the West Germanic term Idisi (idis, itis, ides) refers to a "dignified, well respected woman (married or unmarried), possibly a term for any woman, and therefore glosses exactly Latin matrona" and that a link to the North Germanic term dísir is reasonable to assume, yet not undisputed.
-In addition, the place name Idisiaviso (meaning "plain of the Idisi") where forces commanded by Arminius fought those commanded by Germanicus at the Battle of the Weser River in 16 AD.
+Also notable is the place name Idisiaviso (meaning "plain of the Idisi") where forces commanded by Arminius fought those commanded by Germanicus at the Battle of the Weser River in 16 AD.
 Simek points to a connection between the name Idisiaviso, the role of the Idisi in one of the two Merseburg Incantations and valkyries.

 Regarding the dísir, Simek states that Old Norse dís appears commonly as simply a term for "woman", just as Old High German itis, Old Saxon idis and Old English ides, and may have also been used to denote a type of goddess.
 According to Simek, "several of the Eddic sources might lead us to conclude that the dísir were valkyrie-like guardians of the dead, and indeed in Guðrúnarkviða I 19 the valkyries are even called Herjans dísir "Odin's dísir".
 The dísir are explicitly called dead women in Atlamál 28 and a secondary belief that the dísir were the souls of dead women (see fylgjur) also underlies the landdísir of Icelandic folklore.
 Simek says that "as the function of the matrons was also extremely varied—fertility goddess, personal guardians, but also warrior-goddesses—the belief in the dísir, like the belief in the valkyries, norns and matrons, may be considered to be different manifestations of a belief in a number of female (half-?) goddesses."

 Jacob Grimm states that, though the norns and valkyries are similar in nature, there is a fundamental difference between the two.
 Grimm states that a dís can be both norn and a valkyrie, "but their functions are separate and usually the persons.
 The norns have to pronounce the fatum [fate], they sit on their chairs, or they roam through the country among mortals, fastening their threads.
 Nowhere is it said that they ride.
 The valkyrs ride to war, decide the issues of fighting, and conduct the fallen to heaven; their riding is like that of heroes and gods".